 INTRODUCTION

-This court should deny Defendant’s motion for statutory fees because protecting commercial landowners is not the intent of the statute and because Defendant failed to provide any evidence of attorney’s fees and appraisal expenses actually incurred and has provided no evidence of the reasonableness of the fees requested.
-In the alternative, if the Court does find that the Defendant is entitled to attorney’s fees this Court should find that the fees should not exceed $23,173.38.
+This Court should deny Defendant’s motion for statutory fees because (1) protecting commercial landowners is not the intent of the statute, and (2) Defendant failed to provide any evidence of attorney’s fees, appraisal expenses actually incurred or evidence of the reasonableness of the fees requested.
+In the alternative, if the Court does find that Defendant is entitled to attorney’s fees, the fees should not exceed $23,173.38.

 ARGUMENT

-Defendant should not be awarded Attorney’s fees and appraisal costs
+Defendant should not be awarded attorney’s fees and appraisal costs

-incurred because commercial landowners are not the legislatures intended beneficiaries of the statute.
+incurred because commercial property landowners are not the legislature’s intended beneficiaries of the statute.

-Ohio Revised Code 163.21(C) provides a two-part analysis for determining if a party is entitled to attorney’s fees and appraisal costs.
-First, “the property being appropriated is land used for agricultural purposes as defined in section 303.01 or 519.01 of the Revised Code, or the county auditor of the county in which the land is located has determined under section 5713.31 of the Revised Code that the land is “land devoted exclusively to agricultural use” as defined in section 5713.30 of the Revised Code”.
-Second, Ohio law provides that “the final award of compensation is more than one hundred fifty per cent of the agency’s good faith offer or a revised offer made by the agency under division (C)(1) or (3) of this section.
+Ohio Revised Code 163.21(C) provides a two-part analysis for determining if a landowner is entitled to attorney’s fees and appraisal costs.
+Specifically, R.C.
+163.21(C)(2), in part, states:

+the court shall enter judgment in favor of the owner for costs and expenses, including attorney's and appraisal fees, that the owner actually incurred only if the property being appropriated is land used for agricultural purposes as defined in section 303.01 or 519.01 of the Revised Code, or the county auditor of the county in which the land is located has determined under section 5713.31 of the Revised Code that the land is "land devoted exclusively to agricultural use" as defined in section 5713.30 of the Revised Code and the final award of compensation is more than one hundred fifty per cent of the agency's good faith offer or a revised offer made by the agency under division (C)(1) or (3) of this section.
+Emphasis added.

+The first prong requires the property being appropriated is land used for agricultural purposes or the county auditor has determined that the land is devoted exclusively to agricultural use.
+The second prong requires the final award of compensation be more than one hundred fifty per cent of the agency’s good faith offer or a revised offer made by the agency under division (C)(1) or (3) of this section.
 Id.

-Revised Code section 163.21 is “a remedial law and should be liberally construed in order to promote its object and assist the parties in obtaining justice”.
+R.C.
+163.21 is “a remedial law and should be liberally construed in order to promote its object and assist the parties in obtaining justice.”
 Dept. of Natural Resources v.
 Sellers, 14 Ohio App.2d 132, 135, 237 N.E.2d 328 (5th Dist.1968); R.C.
 1.11.
 When interpreting a statute, the court should “give effect to the General Assembly's intent.”
 City of Toledo v.
 Corr.
 Comm'n of Northwest Ohio, 2017-Ohio-9149, ¶22.
+It is clear from the plain language of the statute that the General Assembly’s intent was to protect landowners who own and use their land for agricultural purposes.
+Nothing in the statute contemplates protections to landowners who are holding commercial property or whose property is for future commercial development.